DHTMLX/docs-diagram/docs/api/selection/getitem_method.md

 ### Description

-@short: Returns the object of a selected item by id or the object of the last selected item when called without arguments
+@short: Returns the object of the specified selected item or of the last selected item

 ### Usage